WilkoV/Fusion360_ExportIt/README.md

-Export Types | stl | Enables or disables the export of STL files Export Types | step | Enables or disables the export of STEP files Export Types | f3d | Enables or disables the export of F3D files Exclude Links | | If checked references to external designs (links) are not exported.
+Export Types | stl | Enables or disables the export of STL files Export Types | step | Enables or disables the export of STEP files Export Types | f3d | Enables or disables the export of F3D files Exclude Occurrences | List of occurrences with bodies | Checked occurrences and including sub-components are not exported.
+This option will not effect exports with the structure _One File_
+Exclude Links | | If checked references to external designs (links) are not exported.
 This option will not effect exports with the structure _One File_

 #### STL Options